omilab/internet-archive-link-extractor/README.md

 # Internet Archive Link Extractor
 This tool was built to extract external links of a website snapshots in the Internet Archive.
-The output can be used to preform link analysis on website.
+The output can be used to perform link analysis on website.

 ### Preparations